Planning a Valentine’s Day Proposal? 4 Crucial Mistakes to Avoid

 Say yes to a Valentine’s Day proposal and make your engagement the most special event of the year.
 Follow the above tips to ensure that it’s a beautiful occasion you and your partner will treasure forever.

 Naomi Shaw is a wedding journalist and writer who lives in Southern California with her husband and three kids.
-When not writing about the latest destination, vintage, LGBTQ or exclusive wedding, she enjoys writing on fashion, beauty, jewelry and interior design.
+When not writing about the latest destination, vintage, LGBTQ or exclusive weddings, she enjoys writing on fashion, beauty, jewelry and interior design.